Deathcrusher/OnionChat/README.md

 - **One-Time Sessions** ⏳: Ephemeral sessions with no message storage and reconnection prevention.
 - **Kill Switch** 🛑: Client A can terminate the session with a signed message, ensuring control.
 - **QR Code Sharing** 📷: Encrypted QR codes (with passphrase) for secure sharing of onion address, session ID, and public key.
-- **GUI Interface** 🖥️: Modern PyQt6 GUI for intuitive chat and setup, with integrated QR code scanning and display.
+- **GUI Interface** 🖥️: Both clients now use a modern PyQt6 interface for intuitive chat and setup, with integrated QR code scanning and display.
 - **Message Padding** 📏: Fixed-length messages to prevent metadata leakage.
 - **Secure File Transfer** 📁: Transfer files over the encrypted session.
 - **File Size Limit** 📦: Configurable maximum file size (default 100 MB) to avoid abuse.